Updated on February 18, 2021, to include new information.

 You will want to make sure that your checkout process is simple and easy to complete.
 Review each step to make sure you remove any issues standing in the way of a customer trying to make their purchase.

 The sales process is an excellent place to run A/B testing to make sure it is optimized to its fullest.

 After a purchase has been made, your brand’s relationship with this user doesn’t stop there.
 At this time, the customer might be looking for more information about accessories for their new bike or maintenance tips.
 Make sure you have content that includes accessories and other related services:

 You can also automate emails to be sent after a purchase with related accessories or with a coupon for their next purchase.

-Now that you went through the entire conversion full, you should see places on your site that you have missing or weak content to cover your customers needs at each of the stages.
-As you add this new content you will be able to use analytics to track how the pages are performing and which pages are the most popular.
+As you add this new content, use analytics to track how the pages are performing and which pages are the most popular.
 This can guide you in further updates to the site by letting you know what to focus on most.

 Want to dive deeper into the content development process for the sales funnel?
 Check out this post: How to Funnel Users Towards a Conversion.